Hannah Swarton: Capture

 During King William's War, Louis de Buade de Frontenac, the Governor General of New France, launched a campaign to drive the English from the settlements east of Falmouth, Maine.

 On 16 May 1690, the fortified settlement on Casco Bay was attacked by a war party of 50 French-Canadian soldiers led by Jean-Vincent d'Abbadie de Saint-Castin, about 50 Abenaki warriors from Canada, a contingent of French militia led by Joseph-François Hertel de la Fresnière, and 300-400 additional natives from Maine, including some Penobscots under the leadership of Madockawando.
 Fort Loyal was attacked at the same time.
 About 75 men in the Casco settlement fought for four days before surrendering on 20 May, on condition of safe passage to the nearest English town.
 Instead, most of the men, including John Swarton, were killed, and the surviving settlers were taken captive, including Hannah Swarton and her children Samuel, Mary, John, and Jasper Swarton.
+One source says that of over 200 people in the fort, only 10 or 12 survived and were taken into captivity.

 Life with the Indians

 Hannah Swarton's narrative describes the hardships she experienced as a prisoner among the Indians.
 She was separated from her children at Norridgewock, Maine and later learned that her oldest son Samuel had been killed about two months after being taken prisoner.
 She never saw or heard of her son John again after they were separated, and she had only sporadic contact with her daughter Mary for the first three years of her captivity.
 She was reunited with her son Jasper in late 1695.

-From May, 1690, until February, 1691, she traveled on "many weary journeys" with the Indians through the wilderness of northern Maine.
+From May 1690, until February 1691, she traveled on "many weary journeys" with the Indians through the wilderness of northern Maine.
 She describes being starved and forced to work in the snow without adequate clothing.
 Hannah's native mistress was a Catholic who had been raised in an English community at Black Point (present-day Scarborough, Maine).
 She told Hannah that her captivity was punishment for her rejection of Catholicism.
 Another English captive, John York, lived with Hannah until he became too weak to work and the Abenakis killed him.

 Hannah believed that her captivity and suffering were divine punishment inflicted on her for her sins, a common theme in Puritan literature of the time.
 In particular, Hannah identifies leaving "public worship and the Ordinances of God" by moving from Beverly, Massachusetts, to Casco Bay, a rural community "where there was no Church, or Minister of the Gospel," as a transgression, even though she probably had little choice in the matter.
 She also remained certain that she would eventually be delivered and would afterwards be inspired to "declare the Works of the Lord," as payment for her freedom.